Suicide Prevention Awareness Month

 - 79% of all people who die by suicide are male.

 - Although more women than men attempt suicide, men are 4x more likely to die by suicide.

 - Suicide is the 2nd leading cause of death among people aged 10–14 and the 3rd leading cause of death among people aged 15-24 in the U.S.

 - Suicide is the 12th leading cause of death overall in the U.S.

 - 46% of people who die by suicide had a diagnosed mental health condition – but research shows that 90% may have experienced symptoms of a mental health condition.

-- The highest rates of suicide in the U.S. are among American Indian/Alaska Natives followed by non-Hispanic whites.
+- The highest rates of suicide in the U.S. are among American Indian/Alaskan Natives, followed bynon-Hispanic whites

-- Lesbian, gay and bisexual youth are nearly 4x more likely to attempt suicide than straight youth.
+- Lesbian, gay and bisexual youth are 4x more likely to attempt suicide than straight youth.

-- Transgender adults are nearly 9x more likely to attempt suicide than the general population.
+- Transgender adults are nearly 9x more likely to attempt suicide at some point in their life compared tothe general population.